 "And he sat down and called the twelve.
 And he said to them, “If anyone would be first, he must be last of all and servant of all.”
 (Mark 8:39)

-We are called through the example of Jesus to seek to do righteousness, to forgive others just as God forgives us, to be good examples to others, and to bring God's Heavenly Kingdom into the Earth through our daily actions.
+We are called through the example and words of Jesus to seek to do righteousness, to forgive others just as God forgives us, to be good examples to others, and to bring God's Heavenly Kingdom into the Earth through our daily actions.

-This, and this alone, is the kingdom that Jesus preached, and we should seek everyday to conform ourselves to it.
+This, and this alone, is the Kingdom that Jesus preached, and we should seek everyday to conform ourselves to it.